-Outwith the Old North, $tre[\beta]$ is most common in place-names in south-west Wales and Cornwall (CPNE pp. 223, in both areas occurring predominantly in phrase-generic position (b2, CPNE pp. 229-32, and for Wales generally, DWPN pp. 463-76).
-It occurs frequently throughout the rest of Wales (DWPN loc. cit. an p. lxx) but its rarity in Devon, and in districts away from the Welsh border in Shropshire and Cheshire, should be noted: see discussion under (b2) below.
+Outwith the Old North, $tre[\beta]$ is most common in place-names in south-west Wales and western Cornwall (CPNE pp. 223), in both areas occurring predominantly in phrase-generic position (b2, CPNE pp. 229-32, and for Wales generally, DWPN pp. 463-76).
+It occurs frequently throughout the rest of Wales (DWPN loc. cit. an p. lxx), rarely in Devon and in districts away from the Welsh border in Shropshire and Cheshire: see discussion under (b2) below, and, for a full review of its distribution in Wales, Cornwall and Brittany, see Padel (2023), pp. 264-73.

 The Irish cognate treabh is rare in place-names (CPNS p.
-357), though its listing as a common noun by Dwelly suggests it could have been used (perhaps under the influence of P-Celtic usage) in Scottish Gaelic toponymy, see PNFif p.
+357), though its listing as a common noun by Dwelly suggests it could have been used (perhaps under the influence of P-Celtic usage) in Scottish Gaelic toponymy, see PNFif5 p.
 517, and (b2) below.